-Christmas hustle or Christmas halt?
+Holiday hustle or holiday halt?

 It doesn’t matter if you’re a regular runner or new to the sport — your workout routine can easily fall apart during the most festive season.
-With Christmas obligations pulling you in every which way, being present for yourself is no easy feat.
+With holiday obligations pulling you in every which way, being present for yourself is no easy feat.
 If you choose to press pause on training during the winter, whether you’re cold averse or just need a break, that’s OK.
 The run (and we) will be there for you when you’re ready.
-If you want to press on with your training during the Christmas season, we have your back, too.
+If you want to press on with your training during the holiday season, we have your back, too.

 Take it easy

 If you’re not training for a race, consider stripping down your routine to more simple runs.
-Maintaining a base fitness level is easier than working to crack a PB or hitting a mile count.
+Maintaining a base fitness level is easier than working to crack a PR or hitting a mile count.

 Find a buddy

 Buddy the Elf probably has the energy to keep pace with you, but that’s not quite what we meant.
 One of the best ways to push yourself is to enlist a friend or family member to run with you.
 It can be difficult to stay motivated when running solo, especially if you’re dealing with colder weather.
-Be sure to take the necessary COVID-19 precautions — run outdoors, give your running pal six feet of space, and wear a buff or mask.
+Be sure to take the necessary COVID 19 precautions — run outdoors, give your running pal six feet of space, and wear a buff or mask.